 From the time I launched TBG earlier this year, eight companies – across all areas of educational product & market development and marketing – have trusted me and my team to help them accomplish their goals and I’m extremely proud of the work we have delivered.
 Meeting their expectations and helping them achieve their goals is my top priority so I take *very* seriously only working with people who are knowledgeable, experienced and dedicated to the projects they take on.
 I wrote my job descriptions including these specific qualifications and expectations and pressed “post”.

-That same afternoon I posted the job descriptions I had to make yet another mid-week run to the grocery story to supply a growing 2-year old with his daily (probably too high) milk quota — and saw….
-THIS.
+That same afternoon I posted the job descriptions I had to make yet another mid-week run to the grocery store to supply a growing 2-year old with his daily (probably too high) milk quota — and saw… THIS.

 *Sigh* Every.
 Single.
 Time.
 I see shopping carts scattered all over the place I have this thought:

 “What people do with their shopping cart says a lot about them.”

 To me it means they are thinking about no one besides themselves; not the people who come after them who need to shop, not the people who have to navigate around these carts strewn all over the parking lot, not the inconvenience overall they are causing.
 They don’t see how their small action has a bigger, perhaps unintended, impact.